 A developer is a person who is working directly or indirectly on a Basic Primitives software product.
 This includes front end developers and designers as well as back end developers working on the diagram data and business logic related to serving the diagram.
 Developers working on completely different modules of your application are not included.

 - If one of our developers leaves, do we have to purchase another developer license for the new one?

-- What is license type for Joomla & ASP.NET components?
+- What is license type for ASP.NET component?